-Herschel Thomas is Assistant Professor of Political Science at the University of Texas at Arlington.
+Herschel F. Thomas III Assistant Professor of Political Science at the University of Texas at Arlington.
 His areas of specialization include public policy and American politics with an emphasis on agenda-setting, organized interests, and lobbying.
 His current research focuses on lobbyists who previously worked in government, the dynamics of issue attention by policy elites, and the strategies interest groups use to access political institutions.
 Herschel’s work on interest groups also extends to organizations and their policy-related activity in the UK and Australia.

 Timothy Graham is Senior Lecturer in Digital Media at the Queensland University of Technology.
 He worked with the project team on applying machine learning solutions to identify group prominence in mentions in Australian Parliamentary Hansard.
 You can find out more about his work on his website.